pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 ## Bayesian Imputation

 Next we'll apply bayesian methods to the same problem.
 But here we'll see direct imputation of the missing values using the posterior predictive distribution.
+The Bayesian approach to imputation is of a different flavour than we saw above.
+We're not just learning parameters of the data generating distribution (although we are doing that too), the bayesian process directly imputes the missing values for specific missing entries through the process of MCMC sampling.

 ```{code-cell} ipython3
 import pytensor.tensor as pt